laila12399/lailascoaching/content/barriers-to-critical-thinking.md

 Avant-garde- Individuals who speak out because they believe they are "ahead of the times."

-In fact, my father’s university professor was an assistant to the political scientist Elisabet Noelle- Neuman who proposed the Spiral of silence.

 ## :microscope: Critical Thinking Style
 Critical thinking is the systematic evaluation of information with the use of asking critical questions, evaluating credibility and extending implications.